Cantor's isomorphism theorem: Related results

 Cantor used the isomorphism theorem to characterize the ordering of the real numbers, an uncountable set.
-Unlike the rational numbers, the real numbers are Dedekind-complete, meaning that every subset of the reals that has a finite upper bound has a real least upper bound.
+Unlike the rational numbers, the real numbers are Dedekind-complete, meaning that every nonempty subset of the reals that has a finite upper bound has a real least upper bound.
 They contain the rational numbers, which are dense in the real numbers.
 By applying the isomorphism theorem, Cantor proved that whenever a linear ordering has the same properties of being Dedekind-complete and containing a countable dense unbounded subset, it must be order-isomorphic to the real numbers.
 Suslin's problem asks whether orders having certain other properties of the order on the real numbers, including unboundedness, density, and completeness, must be order-isomorphic to the reals; the truth of this statement is independent of Zermelo–Fraenkel set theory with the axiom of choice (ZFC).

 Although uncountable unbounded dense orderings may not be order-isomorphic, it follows from the back-and-forth method that any two such orderings are elementarily equivalent.
 Another consequence of Cantor's proof is that every finite or countable linear order can be embedded into the rationals, or into any unbounded dense ordering.
 Calling this a "well known" result of Cantor, Wacław Sierpiński proved an analogous result for higher cardinality: assuming the continuum hypothesis, there exists a linear ordering of cardinality $\aleph_1$ into which all other linear orderings of cardinality $\aleph_1$ can be embedded.
 Baumgartner's axiom, formulated by James Earl Baumgartner in 1973 to study the continuum hypothesis, concerns $\aleph_1$-dense sets of real numbers, unbounded sets with the property that every two elements are separated by exactly $\aleph_1$ other elements.
 It states that each two such sets are order-isomorphic, providing in this way another higher-cardinality analogue of Cantor's isomorphism theorem ($\aleph_1$ is defined as the cardinality of the set of all countable ordinals).
 Baumgartner's axiom is consistent with ZFC and the negation of the continuum hypothesis, and implied by the proper forcing axiom, but independent of Martin's axiom.

 In temporal logic, various formalizations of the concept of an interval of time can be shown to be equivalent to defining an interval by a pair of distinct elements of a dense unbounded linear order.
 This connection implies that these theories are also countably categorical, and can be uniquely modeled by intervals of rational numbers.